 Albert Von Tilzer wrote the music, and Jack Norworth wrote the lyrics.
 Norworth wrote the words to another singalong favorite, “Shine On, Harvest Moon.”
 When they published the song in 1908, neither man had seen a Major League Baseball game.
 Von Tilzer finally made it to a game in 1928.
 Norworth didn’t attend his first game until 1940.

 When singing this song with a group of people, I use the traditional “root, root, root for the home team” lyric.
 But many baseball fans like to insert the name of their own favorite team.
-So, if you are singing this with a loved one who is a big fan of a particular team, check out our team-specific versions on Vimeo.
-I’ve used traditionally used names for the Bravos, Cubbies, Dbacks, Redlegs, and Twinkies.
+So, if you are singing this with a loved one who is a big fan of a particular team, check out our team-specific versions on Vimeo (or see links below).
+I’ve added traditionally used names for the Bravos, Cubbies, Dbacks, Redlegs, and Twinkies.
 Please let me know if you’d like me to prepare a video with any other specific team names.

 The song does have verses, but they are rarely sung.
 For our singalong version, we simply sing through the chorus twice, then repeat the last line one more time.
 Note: It’s quite common for people to sing “crackerjacks” instead of “crackerjack” and “ever” instead of “never.”
 Either way, this is a fun song to sing together.